Skip to main content

 What Actually Fixes Posture

 The reason corrective exercise works where a brace does not is that it changes the underlying muscle balance instead of overriding it.
-The approach is straightforward:
+The approach targets the three structural problems a brace ignores:

-Done consistently, this is what makes good posture your default rather than something you have to wear.
-The Rounded Shoulders Fix and Forward Head Posture Fix programs walk through the exact release-and-strengthen sequence, and the do posture correctors work breakdown goes deeper on why the strap alone never sticks.
+Done consistently for fifteen to twenty minutes a day, this is what makes good posture your default rather than something you have to wear.
+The Rounded Shoulders Fix and Forward Head Posture Fix programs walk through the exact release-and-strengthen sequence.
+You can also read the do posture correctors work breakdown for a deeper look at why the strap alone never sticks.

 The Bottom Line

-A posture corrector is not dangerous in small doses, but worn as a long-term fix it tends to create the weakness and dependency it was supposed to solve, while leaving the real cause of your rounding untouched.
+A posture corrector is not dangerous in small doses, but worn as a long-term fix it tends to create the weakness, skin problems, and dependency it was supposed to solve, while leaving the real cause of your rounding untouched.
 The lasting fix is not a device that holds you up.
 It is the corrective work that teaches your own body to hold itself up.

 ShareXFacebook